For more information, see our informational videos here.

 What is the life expectancy of my hedgehog?

-Between 3 and 5 years with many living significantly longer.
+Between 3 and 5 years with many living longer.
+However, if your hedgehog lives to 3, it has lived a full life.

 Can I return my hedgehog?

 We certainly understand that lifestyle changes may result in you needing to rehome your hedgehog.
 We would be glad to take your hedgehog back, but will not be able to compensate you.